NextronSystems/asgard-manual/usage/administration.rst

 .. note::
    The command contains names used by the default installer packages.
 In cases in which you've generated custom installer packages with a custom service and binary name, adjust the commands accordingly.

-If you want to uninstall the ASGARD Service Controller and Agent, see section :ref:`Uninstall ASGARD Agents<usage/administration:Uninstall ASGARD Agents>`.
+If you want to uninstall the ASGARD Service Controller and Agent, see section :ref:`usage/administration:Uninstall ASGARD Agents`.

 If you only want to uninstall the ASGARD Service Controller execute: